kameshsampath/balloon-popper-demo/docs/iceberg_schema_design.md

 These principles apply not just to game analytics, but to any streaming analytics application where you need to balance write throughput with query performance.

-In the next chapter, we'll explore how to query these tables efficiently and build real-time dashboards on top of this data model.
+In the next chapter, we'll explore how to implement this data model using sources and sinks in our streaming pipeline.